Cyborg

-A cyborg (/ˈsaɪbɔːrg/, a portmanteau of cybernetic and organism) is a being with both organic and biomechatronic body parts.
+A cyborg (/ˈsaɪbɔːrg/) is a being with both organic and biomechatronic body parts.
+It is a portmanteau of cybernetic and organism.
 The term was coined in 1960 by Manfred Clynes and Nathan S. Kline.
-In contrast to biorobots and androids, the term cyborg applies to a living organism that has restored function or enhanced abilities due to the integration of some artificial component or technology that relies on feedback.
+In contrast to biorobots and androids, the term cyborg applies to a living organism that has undergone restoration of function or enhancements of abilities due to the integration of some artificial component or technology that relies on feedback.

 Description and definition

 Alternative names for a cyborg include cybernetic organism, cyber-organism, cyber-organic being, cybernetically enhanced organism, cybernetically augmented organism, technorganic being, techno-organic being, and techno-organism.

 Unlike bionics, biorobotics, or androids, a cyborg is an organism that has restored function or, especially, enhanced abilities due to the integration of some artificial component or technology that relies on some sort of feedback, for example: prostheses, artificial organs, implants or, in some cases, wearable technology.
 Cyborg technologies may enable or support collective intelligence.
 A related idea is the "augmented human".
 While cyborgs are commonly thought of as mammals, including humans, the term can apply to any organism.